 The East Midlands gives you excellent GU Medicine experience

-GU medicine (often called Sexual Health and HIV) is an exciting and dynamic specialty and is a very satisfying branch of medicine since most sexually transmitted infections can be cured or managed successfully.
+GU medicine (often called Sexual Health and HIV) is an exciting and dynamic specialty and is a very satisfying branch of medicine since most sexually transmitted infections can be cured or managed successfully and patients are often vulnerable or marginalized and stigmatized.

 Close placements mean you don't have to move home or commute long distances